Delia Green

-Delia Green (1886 – December 25, 1900) was a 14-year-old African-American murder victim who has been identified as the likely inspiration for several well-known traditional American songs, usually known by the titles "Delia" or "Delia's Gone" or "Little Delia."
+Delia Green (1886 – December 25, 1900) was a 14-year-old African-American murder victim who has been identified as the likely inspiration for several well-known traditional American songs, usually known by the titles "Delia", "Delia's Gone" or "Little Delia".

 History

-According to contemporaneous reports published in Georgia newspapers, Green was shot by 15-year-old Mose (or Moses) Houston late on Christmas Eve, 1900, in the Yamacraw neighborhood of Savannah, Georgia, and died at 3:00 a.m. on Christmas Day.
+According to contemporaneous reports published in Georgia newspapers, Green was shot by 15-year-old Mose (or Moses) Houston late on Christmas Eve 1900 in the Yamacraw neighborhood of Savannah, Georgia, and died at 3:00 a.m. on Christmas Day.
 Houston, the newspapers implied, had been involved in a sexual relationship with Green for several months.
 The shooting took place at the home of Willie West, who chased down Houston after the shooting and turned him over to the city police.

 Green's murder and Houston's trial in the spring of 1901 were reported in the Savannah Morning News and the Savannah Evening Press.
 Although Houston reportedly had confessed to the murder at the time of his arrest, at his trial, he claimed the shooting was accidental.
-Other witnesses, however, testified that Houston had become angry after Green called him "a son of a bitch."
+Other witnesses, however, testified that Houston had become angry after Green called him "a son of a bitch".

 Houston was convicted and sentenced to life in prison, on the jury's recommendation of mercy rather than the death penalty.
-In a clemency petition after the trial, Houston's attorney, Raiford Falligant, cast Houston as "a mere child" who "got into bad company and so unfortunately committed the act that he now suffers for."
+In a clemency petition after the trial, Houston's attorney, Raiford Falligant, cast Houston as "a mere child" who "got into bad company and so unfortunately committed the act that he now suffers for".
 After serving more than twelve years, he was paroled by Governor John M. Slaton in October 1913.
 Accounts of his later life are sketchy, but he is said to have died in New York City in 1927 after other brushes with the law.

 Green was buried in an unmarked grave in Laurel Grove Cemetery South in Savannah.